From hiring too quickly to poor cash flow management, here are some of the biggest growth mistakes startups make (and how to avoid them).

 Before we go any further, let’s define “automated reporting”.
 Automated reporting is the process of delivering marketing data to the client on a regular basis with 0 marginal effort for each report.
 Whether the client wants daily, weekly or monthly reports, you will not need to spend any valuable time on copying and pasting data from different services.
 The data extraction is automatic.
 You set up the metrics that you want to track once, and they are delivered on a regular basis.

-Of course, you will need to put in effort up front to set up the metrics for each client.
+Of course, you will need to put in effort to choose the right metrics to track in your marketing dashboard for each client.
 That is when the questions from the account managers start rolling in.

 So, here are 4 ways that both clients and account managers will benefit from automated reports.